wireddown/ghpages-ghcomments/README.md

 With **ghpages-ghcomments**, your Jekyll site can use GitHub to provide reader comments.

-Set up is quick, and everything has been automated to hook into your git workflow.
+Set up is straightforward, and everything has been automated to hook into your git workflow.

 [Read more](http://wireddown.github.io/ghpages-ghcomments/usage)